saint-lascivious/unbound-config/README.md

 # unbound-config

-configuration file for [unbound](https://nlnetlabs.nl/projects/unbound/about/) recursive dns resolver
+configuration files for [unbound](https://nlnetlabs.nl/projects/unbound/about/) recursive dns resolver

 Settings and values have been derived in part by some suggested defaults in [docs.pi-hole.net/guides/unbound](https://docs.pi-hole.net/guides/unbound/) in order to avoid